-Phoenix will begin hosting a major concert festival starting in October 2017, called The Lost Lake Festival at Steele Indian School Park.
-It will feature both national and local acts on multiple stages over a three-day weekend.
-The event is organized by Superfly, which presents Outside Lands in San Francisco, which attracts over 40,000 people.
-This year's event is expected to have 40 acts on the bill.
+Phoenix began hosting a major concert festival in October 2017, called The Lost Lake Festival at Steele Indian School Park.
+It featured both national and local acts on multiple stages over a three-day weekend.
+The event was organized by Superfly, presenter of Outside Lands in San Francisco, which attracts over 40,000 people.

 Local musicians and fans are remembering photographer Tony Ziemba, who died at the age of 60 on February 27, 2017.
 Several artists played at his bedside during his battle with cancer.
 Ziemba was originally from Hudson, New York and worked as a photographer for British music magazine Dark Star.
 He attended several Grateful Dead shows during the 1970s and went on to become a Wall Street data architect.
 His website showcasing his photography is CapturedLive.us.